Philippe Thomassin: Association with Jean Turpin

 In 1588 Thomassin married Barbara Unge.
-This marked the beginning of his association with the Parisian painter Jean Turpin, who had married Barbara’s sister.
+This marked the beginning of his association with the Parisian painter Jean Turpin, who had married Barbara's sister.
 Together, their collaborative business activities included acquiring plates and republishing them, copying existing plates by others printmakers, such as those in the possession of Antonio Lafreri and Antonio Salamanca, and producing prints after contemporary paintings by artists including Federico Barocci.

 Thomassin was arrested in 1590 by the Holy Office on account of a portrait of the Protestant French king Henry IV of France which he had engraved.

-The death of Barbara on 29 June 1601, saw the break down of Thomassin’s relations with Turpin.
+The death of Barbara on 29 June 1601, saw the breakdown of Thomassin's relations with Turpin.
 A notarial deed dated 19 January 1602 formally dissolved their partnership, with terms that specified that Thomassin was to receive 500 scudi in exchange for giving Turpin a proportion of his share of their business, which, if the share given to Turpin was worth more than 500 scudi, was to be considered a gift from Thomassin.
-It has been estimated that circa 240 engraved plates passed into Turpin’s possession in January 1602: many of these were later to be sold to Callisto Ferrante.
+It has been estimated that circa 240 engraved plates passed into Turpin's possession in January 1602: many of these were later to be sold to Callisto Ferrante.